 The console may be used to set two values: I limit and V min.
-To set I limit, type “I” followed by a decimal value and then hit the Enter key.
-To set the V min voltage, type “V” and then a decimal value and hit the enter key.
+To set I limit, type "I" followed by a decimal value and then hit the Enter key on your keyboard.
+To set the V min voltage, type "V" and then a decimal value and hit the Enter key.

 The console can also be used to enable or disable the supply.
-Simply type “E” followed by the enter key to toggle the supply on or off.
-It can also be used to reset the amount of energy drawn from the supply (the mAh number)–type “R” and hit Enter.
+Simply type "E1" followed by the Enter key to turn the supply on.
+Typing "E0" or "E" followed by the Enter key will turn the supply off.
+It can also be used to reset the amount of energy drawn from the supply (the mAh number)--type "R" and hit Enter.